neuroallyai/cookiecutter-neuroally-ai/{{cookiecutter.project_slug}}/README.md

 ### 2. Environment Setup & Core Installation

 This project uses {% if cookiecutter.use_conda_support == "yes" %}Conda (with Poetry for dependency management within the Conda environment){% else %}Poetry{% endif %} for environment and dependency management.
 The `post_gen_project.py` script (part of the Cookiecutter template) attempts to automate this initial setup when the project is first generated.
-This step installs core dependencies defined in `pyproject.toml`.
+This step installs core dependencies defined in `pyproject.toml` (including pydantic, pydantic-settings, pydantic-i18n, and instructor).

 If you need to set up the environment manually or recreate it: